W G Habershon M E Habershon

 Fitting: Ardingly, reredos (1913)

 The reference of 1877 at Horsham, St Mary to a ‘Mr Hicks of Dorchester’ may be to the Dorchester architect of that name, John Hicks (1815-69).
 Hicks was the son of a rector in Gloucestershire and began his career in Bristol.
 A church at Horfield, on the outskirts of that city, was apparently rebuilt by him in 1831 (BE Somerset North and Bristol p382) but as he would only have been 16 at the time, his part is likely to have been subordinate at best.
 More certainly, in 1841 he was living in Clifton, where he designed a church in 1845.
 In 1852 he designed a school in Monkland, Herefordshire, but by the end of that year he is to found at Dorchester.
-Within a few years he was established as a prolific church architect in Dorset, though if the attribution is correct, the work at Horsham was posthumous – he died childless so the work cannot be by another member of the family.
-Thomas Hardy, who was articled to him and later worked in his office, retained positive memories of his time there – as late as 1911 he recalled him in a poem ‘The Abbey Mason’.
+Within a few years he was established as a prolific church architect in Dorset, though if the attribution is correct, the work at Horsham was posthumous.
+He died died childless so the work cannot be by another member of the family, but the practice remained in existence under George Rackstraw Crickmay (1830-1907), so conceivably the former name was revived on occasion.
+Thomas Hardy, who was articled to Hicks and later worked in his office, retained positive memories of his time there – as late as 1911 he recalled him in a poem ‘The Abbey Mason’.

 Fitting: Horsham, – St Mary, pulpit